distillpub/post--deconv-checkerboard/index.md

   and to Mike Tyka who originally pointed out the connection between jitter and artifacts in DeepDream to us.
   </p>

-  <p>Thank you also to Luke Vilnis, Jon Shlens, Luke Metz, and Ben Poole for their feedback and encouragement.</p>
+  <p>Thank you also to Luke Vilnis, Jon Shlens, Luke Metz, Alex Mordvintsev, and Ben Poole for their feedback and encouragement.</p>

   <p>This work was made possible by the support of the <a href="https://research.google.com/teams/brain/">Google Brain</a> team.
 Augustus Odena's work was done as part of the <a href="https://research.google.com/teams/brain/residency/">Google Brain Residency Program</a>.
 Vincent Dumoulin did this while visiting the Brain Team as an intern.</p>